Cyber Security Information for Students

 - Don’t share your password with anyone.
 ITS will never ask you for your password.
 Neither should anyone else.

 - Always use cryptic passwords that can’t be easily guessed.
-See the "Top 10 List" or "Protect Passwords" page for additional information and tips.
+See the "Top 10 List" or "Protect Passwords" pages for additional information and tips.

 A good rule of thumb is to only post information you would be willing to put on a banner in a public place.

 Assume that any information you enter online is public unless you are using a known, trusted, secure site.
-Social networking sites (Facebook, Twitter, etc.), personal web pages, and blogs are great places for people to find personal information about you.
-For tips on protecting your privacy online, go to http://its.ucsc.edu/security/stay-secure/minreq/internet.html
+Social networking sites (Facebook, Twitter, etc.), personal web pages, and blogs are great places for people to find personal information about you -- and once you post something, you can't take it back!
+For tips on protecting your privacy online, go to http://its.ucsc.edu/security/internet.html

 Google is great for email and all of its many apps and tools.
-Don’t forget to protect your account and any private information, though.
+Google drive provides unlimited storage for documents and can be used to back up any local data or folders you have on a device.
+However, don’t forget to protect your account and any private information.
 Google security and privacy information is available at http://its.ucsc.edu/google/security.html.

 Additional Google security tips: